FullBowody/Application/README.md

 ## Build the wrapper
 This application uses a [Node wrapper](https://github.com/FullBowody/node-wrapper) to communicate with the FullBowody engine.
 To get a working communication between the application and the engine, you need to build the wrapper.
-To build the wrapper, first go in the Node wrapper directory at `dependencies/wrapper` and run
+To build the wrapper, first go in the Node wrapper directory at `dependencies/wrapper` and install the dependencies by running
 ```bash
 npm install
 ```
-Then, build the wrapper by running
+Then, build the wrapper by typing
 ```bash
 npm run build
 ```
+> [!NOTE]
+> If the wrapper as already been built, you might need to run `npm run rebuild` instead of `npm run build`, in case some source code has been modified.

 The node wrapper should now be built and ready to be used by the application.
 If you ancouter any issues, please refer to the [Node wrapper](https://github.com/FullBowody/node-wrapper) repository.